Sejby/Leddit/README.md

 ### RinkedIn <br>
 RinkedIn is an open-source project for practice based on javascript with React framework and MongoDB database.
-Projects aims to display small social website for users to login and register and search for job offerings.
+Project aims to display small social website for users to login and register and browse various job offerings and various useful data displayed with graphs.
 Additionally, they can send messages to other users of the website.

 - HTML